 Liposuction is a common technique in plastic surgery that involves removing excess fat from under your skin by using suction techniques.
-Popular forms of this procedure include neck liposuction, chin liposuction, and more.
+Popular forms of this procedure include neck liposuction and chin liposuction.
 Commonly referred to as lipo, liposuction is a safe and effective fat removal procedure that forms the backbone of modern plastic and cosmetic surgery.

 While the procedure provides no significant benefit to cardiovascular health, liposuction benefits include an improvement in physical appearance.
-Liposuction reduces the size and volume of fat cells in key areas of your body.
-It functions very well for those who wish to reduce the amount of fat stored in key areas of the body particularly if they have lost weight in other parts of their body and expect to continue a healthy lifestyle.
+Liposuction reduces the size and volume of fat cells.
+It functions very well for those who wish to reduce the amount of fat stored in key areas, particularly if they have lost weight in other parts and expect to continue a healthy lifestyle.
 The procedure also works best with people who have healthy skin with a high amount of elasticity.
 Those whose skin lacks a high degree of elasticity may find loose flaps of skin around the area where they had liposuction.
 In these cases, a separate procedure can remove loose skin.

 There are many myths and incorrect assumptions when it comes to liposuction.
 If you have questions about this procedure, refer to the FAQ below for guidance.
 The answers provided here should clear up some confusion about what you need to know about liposuction.